 - Teamwork, discipline, ability to act quickly, and responsibility are some my main strengths.
 When I was thinking about my career, I was trying to match them with some job I could realistically get, and at the same time some work in which I can see a meaningful purpose, that it plays an important role in human society.
 Correctional officer came out as a winner.
 Since then I started to work on my body, to get myself in shape to pass the test of my physical abilities.
 I did pass it, and am happy to interview for you face to face, being one step closer to the job that I feel is a great match to my strengths and personality.

 Ready to answer this one?
 I hope so!
-Do not forget to check all 20 most common interview questions for correctional officers.
+Do not forget to check all 20 most common interview questions for correctional officers, or 7 sample answers to “What are your strengths and weaknesses?” question for correctional officers.
 Thank you, and good luck in your interview!